-Resolutions 5 (ordinary resolution) - Re-appointment of the auditor
+Resolution 12 (ordinary resolution) - Reappointment of the Auditor

-The Board recommends that the incumbent external auditor, KPMG LLP, be re-appointed for a further year so that they are able to audit the Company's report and accounts for the year ending 29 February 2016.
+The Board recommends that the incumbent External Auditor, KPMG LLP, be reappointed for a further year so that they are able to audit the Company's report and accounts for the year ending 28 February 2017.

-Resolutions 6 (ordinary resolution) - Remuneration of the auditor
+Resolution 13 (ordinary resolution) - Remuneration of the Auditor

-The Board proposes that it be authorised to determine the level of the auditors' remuneration.
+The Board proposes that it be authorised to determine the level of the Auditor's remuneration.

-Special Business to be proposed at the Annual General Meeting

-Resolution 7 (ordinary resolution) - Authority to allot Ordinary Shares
+The Special Business to be proposed at the 2016 Annual General Meeting.
+Resolution 14 (ordinary resolution) - Authority to allot Ordinary shares

-This replaces the general authority, last given at the 2014 AGM, for the Directors to allot Ordinary Shares pursuant to Section 551 of the Act.
-This resolution, if passed, would give the Directors the authority to allot up to 24,998,744 Ordinary Shares of 1.25 pence with a nominal value of £312,484 representing approximately 33.33% of the issued Ordinary Share capital of the Company at the date of this notice.
+This is a resolution to replace the general authority, last given at the 2015 AGM, for the Directors to be authorised to allot Ordinary shares pursuant to section 551 of the Act.
+This resolution, if passed, would give the Directors the authority to allot up to 25,024,556 Ordinary shares of 1.25 pence with a nominal value of £312,806, representing approximately 33.33% of the issued Ordinary share capital of the Company at the date of this notice.

-This authority, if granted, will expire on the earlier of the conclusion of the Company's next Annual General Meeting and 15 months from the date of passing this resolution.
-The Board has no present intention of exercising this authority granted by this resolution.
-The Board intends to seek its renewal at subsequent Annual General Meetings of the Company.
+This authority, if granted, will expire on the earlier of the conclusion of the Company's next AGM and 15 months from the date of passing this resolution.
+The Board has no present intention of exercising the authority granted by this resolution.
+The Board intends to seek its renewal at subsequent AGMs of the Company.

-As at the date of signing the Directors Report for the 2015 Annual Report, the Directors had beneficial holdings of Ordinary Shares in the Company which in aggregate amounted to approximately 2.2% of the Ordinary Shares in issue.
-The Directors have been granted conditional share awards under the Bloomsbury Publishing Plc Performance Share Plan 2005 and Bloomsbury Publishing Plc 2014 Performance Share Plan and options granted under the Bloomsbury Shares average Plan 2005 that if they were to fully vest would entitle the Directors to further Ordinary Shares which in aggregate would amount to approximately a further 2.1% of the Ordinary Shares in issue.
+As at the date of signing the Directors' Report for the 2016 Annual Report, the Directors had beneficial holdings of Ordinary shares in the Company which, in aggregate, amounted to approximately 2.3% of the Ordinary shares in issue.
+The Directors have been granted awards under the Company's share schemes that, if they were to fully vest, would entitle the Directors to further Ordinary shares which in aggregate would amount to approximately a further 2.4% of the Ordinary shares in issue.